COVID-19 Updates: Taking steps to return to normal.

 Forests, one of Alberta's most important resources, provide many benefits to society.
-The Ministry of Agriculture and Forestry is committed to ensuring that Alberta has strong, healthy forests for future generations to enjoy.
+Alberta's government is committed to ensuring that Alberta has strong, healthy forests for future generations to enjoy.
 Alberta supports a policy of sustainable forest management designed to provide ecological, economic, social and cultural opportunities for the benefit of present and future generations.
 This means that the amount of timber harvesting is controlled to ensure that it does not exceed the sustainable level represented by the approved Annual Allowable Cut (AAC).

 The AAC is the volume of timber perpetually available for harvest.
 It is the current best estimate of the annual timber growth occurring in the forest.
 The AAC is monitored by periodically analyzing data on the state of the forest area and its growth rate.